pact-foundation/pact-net/README.md

 var gitSha = Environment.GetEnvironmentVariable("GIT_SHA");
 var isCI = "true".Equals(Environment.GetEnvironmentVariable("CI"));

-//Assuming build number is only set in the CI environment var config = new PactVerifierConfig
+var config = new PactVerifierConfig
 {
     ProviderVersion = gitSha, //NOTE: Setting a provider version is required for publishing verification results